|Above: A stern looking Private William Talbot Perrett relaxes in a wicker chair probably while on shore leave from the HMS Monarch sometime in 1902.

-Perrett moved to Canada after his discharge, arriving on 28 May 1914 and took up setting up residence in Toronto where he found employment with the Auto Supply Co. as a
+Perrett moved to Canada after his discharge, arriving on 28 May 1914 and took up residence in Toronto where he found employment with the Auto Supply Co. as a chauffeur.
+I

-chauffeur.
-I have been unable to find anything indicating military service with Canada or Great Britain during the First World War.
-He married Emily Daisy Burbidge (also of
+have been unable to find anything indicating military service with Canada or Great Britain during the First World War.
+He married Emily Daisy Burbidge (also of Wiltshire and

-Wiltshire and seemingly a cousin) at Toronto on 26 May 1920.
+seemingly a cousin) at Toronto on 26 May 1920.
 The couple appear to have had three children; Doreen, Garth and Harold.
-Perrett disappears from the record trail
+Perrett disappears from the record trail after his

 The photographs exhibited below were probably taken some after March 1902 while Perrett was serving aboard the HMS Monarch.
 At that time the ship’s commanding officer -

-Captain Robert Kyle McAlpine – had also been appointed Naval Officer Commanding of Ascension Island.
+Captain Robert Kyle McAlpine – had also been appointed Naval Officer Commanding, Ascension Island.